Truist Business Loans Review

 Minimum credit score | Not publicly shared |

 Truist works with each small business individually to determine if it’s in strong enough financial standing to qualify for a small business loan.
 Because of this, it doesn’t have explicit minimum annual revenue or business history requirements.
-However, startups with less than two years in operation might have to submit additional paperwork during the underwriting process.
+However, startups with less than two years in operation and smaller businesses might have to submit additional paperwork during the underwriting process and be subject to smaller potential loan sizes.

 For businesses needing loans larger than $250,000, Truist does have a separate suite of commercial lending products if you generate at least $2 million in annual revenue.